 Some states also have “statutes of repose.”
 Here, the clock typically starts running on the day the defective mesh product is implanted.

 But in other states with a statute of repose, the clock may begin running on the date the hernia mesh product is manufactured, sold, or has left the manufacturer’s premises.
-And once the statute of repose runs out, victims may not sue even if they discover their injury afterward.
+And once the amount of time for the statute of repose runs out, victims may not sue even if they discover their injury afterward.

 In some situations, the time limit to sue automatically pauses (“tolls”) when the victim is under a “legal disability.”
 This typically occurs when the victim is a child, in a coma, or in prison.1